jstossell/jstossell/README.md

 Hi, I’m Jen

-This is an amalgamation of some of my projects
+These are some of my projects

 <!---
 jstossell/jstossell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.